100+ video editing terms you need to know

 V

-Variable frame rates are frame rates that do not stay consistent within a single piece of footage.
-This can happen with videos recorded on smartphones and is not handled well by video editing software.
+Variable frame rates are those which fluctuate within a single piece of footage.
+Unfortunately, this can happen with videos when they’re recorded on smartphones if the video editing software doesn’t handle the file well.

 Video SEO

-Video SEO is “video search engine optimization.”
-This is the process of optimizing a video so that it ranks well in search engines.
+Video SEO stands for “video search engine optimization.”
+It’s the process of optimizing a video to boost its search engine ranking.

 Viewfinder

-The small lens you look through on a camera to see what will be in your shot is a viewfinder.
+A viewfinder is the small lens you look through on a camera to see what will be in your shot.

-A viral video is an online video that receives a lot of attention, typically within a short amount of time.
-These videos are usually shared widely on social media.
+A viral video is an online video that quickly receives a lot of attention and shares, usually on social media.

-Vision mixing is the process of combining live shots from multiple sources into a single video for a live feed.
+Vision mixing is the video editing term for the process of combining live shots from multiple sources into a single video for a live feed.

 Vlog

-A vlog is a video blog.
-Instead of writing blog posts, the author will record their thoughts and content in video form.
+A vlog is a portmanteau of video and blog.
+Instead of writing out blog posts, the creator records their thoughts and content in video form.

 Voiceover

-A voiceover is spoken dialogue from an unseen narrator.
+A voiceover is any kind of spoken dialogue from an unseen narrator.

 W

-White balance is the process of recording the correct colors based on the type of light you are using.
-The whites should be truly white.
-An improper white balance may make the whites look yellowish, greenish, or some other color.
+White balance is the process of adjusting a camera’s color sensitivity based on the type of light you are using so that the whites are truly white.
+Subsequently, using an improper white balance may make them look yellowish, greenish, or some other color.

 Wipe

-A wipe is a type of transition where the edge of a new scene moves across the original image until the original is completely gone.
+A wipe is a type of transition where the edge of a new scene slides into place across and overtop of the original image.

 Z

-To get a zoom shot, a filmmaker will adjust the lens of the camera, while the camera stays still, to make the subject look larger in the frame.
+For a zoom shot, adjust the lens of the camera while the camera stays still.
+This has the effect of making the subject look larger in the frame.